sonu275981/Face-Mask-Detection-web-app/README.md

 # Face-Mask-Detection-Web-App

-Face Mask Detection web applicaion built with Flask, Keras-TensorFlow, OpenCV.
-It can be used to detect face masks both in images and in real-time video.
+Face Mask Detection web application built with Flask, Keras-TensorFlow, OpenCV.
+It can be used to detect face masks both in images and in real-time camera video using browser.

 ## Goal